therootcompany/xz-static/README.md

 git clone https://git.tukaani.org/xz.git
 ```

-This repo is rebased regularly, like so:
+This repo can be cleanly rebased to make up-to-date with the original, like so:

 ```bash
 git fetch https://git.tukaani.org/xz.git